-Capons (castrated cockerels), bigger and fatter than hens, are the choice of poultry and rabbits, probably farmed on royal warrens, make an appearance.
-It seems that by this time jellies in England had become quite varied in their choices of the flesh to be encased in their wonderful wobbliness.
+Capons (castrated cockerels), bigger and fatter than hens, are the choice of poultry, and rabbits, probably farmed on royal warrens, make an appearance.
+It seems that, by this time, jellies in England had become quite varied in terms of the choice of ‘flesh’ to be encased in their wonderful wobbliness.

 Zing and spice

 Vinegar appears by now to have become an established ingredient in jellies.
 When it comes to spices, however, these two jellies are less experimental than previous English ones, relying solely on black pepper for any spicy heat, and saffron for colour.

 As a cook, I find it interesting that the spices in the fish jelly are added after the cooking of the fish, and presumably, since it is to be made in the same way, after the cooking of the meat in the meat jelly, too.

 Personally, I think it builds a little more flavour into the dish if the fish or meat are simmered with spices and then additional spices are added to the jelly broth once it has been strained and is being reduced.

 And so, in this matter of spices, my own recipe development has perhaps been a little more in line with the spirited spicing of the aforementioned chief cook of Charles V, than with the more reserved enhancements of Richard II’s cook.